alonitac/DevOpsBootcampUPES/tutorials/networking_OSI_model.md

 #### Application Layer

-The browser uses HTTP protocol to form an HTTP request to Google’s servers, to serve Google's home page.
+The browser uses HTTP protocol to form an HTTP request to Google's servers, to serve Google's home page.
 The HTTP request is merely a text in a well-defined form, it may look like:

 ```text
 GET / HTTP/1.1